typedb/typedb-docs/_09-query/04-delete-query.md

 permalink: /docs/query/delete-query
 ---

-## Deleting Instances of Entity
+## Delete Instances of an Entity Type
-To delete an instance of type entity from the knowledge graph, we use a [match clause](/docs/query/match-clause) followed by the `delete` keyword and the variable to be deleted.
+To delete an instance of an entity type from the knowledge graph, we use a [match clause](/docs/query/match-clause) followed by the `delete` keyword and the variable to be deleted.

 <div class="gtabs dark" data-parse-to-html="true">